Cleverlance Enterprise Solutions: AEC

-AEC is a Czech IT company, which was created in 1991 and deals with various facets of cyber security.
-AEC became a member of Cleverlance Group in 2007, through an acquisition agreement between the companies.
+AEC is a Czech IT company,thath was created in 1991 and deals with various facets of cyber security.
+AEC became a member of Cleverlance Group in 200, through an acquisition agreement between the companies.

 Eicero

 Eicero became a member of Cleverlance Group in 2010.
 The company deals in the complex diagnostics of photovoltaic power stations and the elimination of PID (Potential-induced degradation), which causes lowering of output of a given power station.
-The main product of Eicero is PID Doctor, a device regenerates photovoltaic panels that were damaged by PID and restores their performance.
+The main product of Eicero is PID Doctor, a device that regenerates photovoltaic panels that were damaged by PID and restores their performance.

 TrustPort

 TrustPort is a provider and developer of computer safety solutions.
 TrustPort products are based on antivirus and encryption technologies, anti-spam methods and anomaly behavior monitoring AI techniques.
-TrustPort became member of the group in March 2008.
+TrustPort became a member of the group in March 2008.
 The company was created as an independent subject within Cleverlance Group after the acquisition of AEC, from which TrustPort became independent.

 IT education

-Cleverlance periodically holds so called Academies, in which members of the public can learn about specific IT topics and be granted a certificate after going through this intense crash course.
+Cleverlance periodically holds so-called Academies, in which members of the public can learn about specific IT topics and be granted a certificate after going through this intense crash course.
 After the course is completed, the best scoring people are offered a job position in Cleverlance.
-Most often held Academy is the Testing Clever Academy, designed to teach attendees the ins and outs of IT testing within a single week and Testing Java Academy, focused on developers early in their career.
+The most often held Academy is the Testing Clever Academy, designed to teach attendees the ins and outs of IT testing within a single week and Testing Java Academy, focused on developers early in their careers.
 Cleverlance also organizes education academies for the .NET and database technologies.